rajeshchauhan97/-AI-Powered-Surveillance-System/README.md

 git config --global user.email "you@example.com"
 git config --global user.name "Your Name"

-# Or if you want to set it only for this repository (remove --global)
-git config user.email "raju@sabhavath.com"
-git config user.name "Raju Sabhavath"

 # 4. Make initial commit
 git commit -m "feat: Complete Movie Booking System with all features